lgeorgieff/javascript/jshint/README.md

 [JSHint](http://jshint.com/) is a tool written in JavaScript for static code analysis of JavaScript files.
 You can download it from the [GitHub repository](https://github.com/jshint/jshint) or you can get the latest archived release from [GitHub](https://github.com/jshint/jshint/releases/).
-It is based on [JSLint](../jslint/README.md), dirven by the JavaScript community and offers more several configuration possibilities (in contrast to [JSLint](../jslint/README.md)).
+It is based on [JSLint](../jslint/README.md), driven by the JavaScript community and offers several configuration possibilities (in contrast to [JSLint](../jslint/README.md)).

 # Installation
 * The easiest way to install [JSHint](http://jshint.com/) is via [npm](https://github.com/npm/npm)